mckinneyfamilyfoundation/mckinneyfamilyfoundation.org/src/our-work.md

 ---
-layout: about-us
+layout: our-work
-title: About Us
+title: Our Work
 metaDesc: McKinney Family Foundation is Building a Sustainable Indiana
-hero_title: About Us
+hero_title: Our Work
 hero_image: "/images/Bloomington.jpg"
 hero_imageAlt: Indianapolis skyline in the morning
 mission_title: Our Mission